Jim-Kroovy/B.L.E.N.D/README.md

 *Here are some further notes about me and this project*

-- **Want to get to know me a little?** Hello i'm Jim and i have been working with Blender for 5 years and Python for a little over 2 years and i have learned many little tricks and become very familiar with almost every aspect of the Blender API so i figured it was high time i started making some improvements both for the Blender community and myself by turning all my scripts and ideas into add-ons.
+- **Want to get to know me a little?** Hello i'm Jim and i have been working with Blender since 2014 and Python since 2018 and i have learned many little tricks and become very familiar with almost every aspect of the Blender API so i figured it was high time i started making some improvements both for the Blender community and myself by turning all my scripts and ideas into add-ons.
 I thoroughly enjoy writing Python and i can easily spend 12-16 hours a day working in Blender on these add-ons if i get the chance.
 I'm strongest with Armatures and Rigging and weakest with Materials and Lighting.

 - **Please report any/all bugs!** This repository is going to steadily grow to contain a lot of add-ons and it will get hard to stay on top of Blender updates that might break things in individual add-ons, so any help on that front would be awesome.
 See section 4.